 Apple IIgs Modern Video Options – UPDATED

-Article updated with new VidHD information.
+Article updated with new VidHD and Extron information.

 It will be very hard (or probably impossible) to get a solution that looks exactly like the Apple IIgs RGB Monitor because the vertical lines of alternating colors are how the IIgs did dithering in 640 mode.
 The dot pitch (the distance between groups of subpixels) of the Apple IIgs RGB Monitor was such that the eye could not distinguish between the lines and combined the two colors into one.
 Because most VGA displays have a much larger resolution than the IIgs did, the pixels are magnified such that you can see the individual lines.
 The only way it might work on an LCD screen is to make it so each pixel maps one to one, but then you’d have a tiny screen display.